puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### 3. Generate a baseline report

 Run the Catalog Preview tool against the `production` branch and the `future_production` branch.
 The idea with the first run is to generate a hit list of issues to solve.
-I'd recommend that you start with fixing the issues that are most common or the ones that affect the most nodes.
+Start by fixing the issues that are most common or the ones that affect the most nodes.
 This will likely be issues that cause a catalog compilation error.
 It is important to solve compilation errors first because there could be issues hiding behind a failed catalog.

 Think of this entire process as peeling back an onion.
-You'll need to go through layer by layer, and you can't be sure what the next layer will reveal.
+You'll need to go through layer by layer until you get to the delicious oniony center.

 #### Running a Catalog Preview